wireapp/core-crypto/README.md

 * CoreCrypto: Abstracts MLS & Proteus in a unified API
 * CoreCryptoFFI: FFI bindings for iOS, Android and WASM
-* Keystore: Encrypted Keystore powered by SQLCipher
+* Keystore: Encrypted Keystore powered by SQLCipher on all platforms except WASM.
+WASM uses an IndexedDB-backed, encrypted store with AES256-GCM
 * MlsProvider: RustCrypto + Keystore MLS provider

 ## Usage